AlphaOmarDiallo/Duwagol/README.md

 ## Tech stack
 * Languages : Kotlin, XML
 * Dependency Injection : Hilt
-* Database : Room, DataStore
+* Database : Room, Preference dataStore
 * Navigation : Navigation
 * UI : Compose, Material 3
-* HTTP client : Retrofit, OkHTTP
+* HTTP client : Retrofit, OkHTTP, Moshi

 ## How to use
 1. Ensure you have Android Studio and start it